matheus-beck/nodejs-expressjs-gympoint-api/README.md

   <img src="https://i.imgur.com/mxs3Ief.png" width="200">
 </h1>

-Full Stack app developed to make it easier to manage Gyms.
+Full Stack app developed at RocketSeat to make it easier to manage Gyms.
 The app is called **GymPoint** and it was developed using Node.js in the backend and React.js and it will use React.js and React Native in the frontend

 # Backend: Rest API using Node.js, Express.js, Docker, Redis and PostgreSQL